Education of Children with a Social Worker, Looked After and Previously Looked After Children

 8. Safeguarding the Looked After Child at School

 All staff in the school should be aware of the systems in the school that support safeguarding.
 These systems should be explained to them as part of induction and there should be regular update training for all staff.
 This should include:

 - The staff behaviour policy (code of conduct);

 - The safeguarding response to children who go missing from education.

 Following induction, all staff should have read the child protection policy and have an awareness of safeguarding issues and be clear about how to report concerns and who they should report to.
 Staff should receive training and guidance so they can recognise signs that a child is being drawn into anti-social or criminal behaviour (including gang involvement) and understand how behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.
-See also Section 8.4, Protecting looked after children from peer on peer abuse and Section 8.5, Serious Violence.
+(See also Section 8.2, Protecting Children from Sexual Harassment and Peer on Peer Abuse and Section 8.5, Serious Violence).

 - Protecting them from maltreatment;

 - Preventing any impairment of their mental and physical health or development;